Viewed 3436 times

-Salad oil is a catch-all name for any edible vegetable oil that might be used in a salad dressing.
-It can be corn oil, soybean oil, sunflower oil, safflower oil, canola oil, peanut oil, a light olive oil, or any other fairly bland vegetable.
+Salad oil is a blanket term for any edible oil used in salad dressings.
+It may be corn oil, soybean oil, sunflower oil, safflower oil, canola oil, peanut oil, a light olive oil, or any other fairly bland vegetable.

 How to Select